pcc03/eS2S-Tutorial/install.md

 	 - anysign-0.3.3-py3-none-any.whl #the wheel for installing the anysign package for sign prediction
 	 - Server
 	 	- server.py #the main Python file for running the server process
+		- best_model_appv1.pt #the weights for model inference
 		- other dependent files

   - Conda Environment Preparation
+  	- Open "requirements.txt"
 	- Modify the path of "anysign wheel" to yours in the line "anysign @ file:///path/to/your/anysign-0.3.3-py3-none-any.whl"  in "requirements.txt" #Be careful that you should replace the "/path/.." instead of "path/...".
+	- Open "config/test.yaml" file
+	- Modify the path of "best_model_appv1.pt" to yours in the line "weights: /Users/chenpeng/Downloads/TranslationCore/src/main/python/model/best_model_appv1.pt"
 	- Run the following commands to prepare the environment
   	> ```bash
   	> conda create -n eS2S python=3.10
   	> conda activate eS2S